Sergio Krakowski

-Sergio Krakowski Costa Rego (born 18 December 1979) is a Brazilian musician best known for his work as a pandeiro player.
+Sérgio Krakowski Costa Rego (born 18 December 1979) is a Brazilian musician best known for his work as a pandeiro player.
 His career is characterized by the integration of Brazilian musical traditions with experimental approaches and technological innovation.

 Early life

-Sergio Krakowski Costa Rego was born on 18 December 1979 in Rio de Janeiro.
+Sérgio Krakowski Costa Rego was born on 18 December 1979 in Rio de Janeiro.
 He is the nephew of artists Fayga Ostrower and Anna Bella Geiger.
 He began playing the pandeiro at the age of 15 as a self-taught musician and, by 18, was participating in choro circles in the Lapa neighborhood of Rio de Janeiro.

 In parallel with his musical activity, Krakowski pursued an academic career in mathematics and computer music.
 He earned a bachelor's degree in pure mathematics and a master's degree in applied mathematics at the Federal University of Rio de Janeiro (UFRJ), followed by a doctorate in musical computing at the National Institute for Pure and Applied Mathematics (IMPA) in 2009, with part of his research conducted in Paris.
 His doctoral thesis explored rhythm as an interface between musicians and computers, leading to the development of interactive systems that enabled the pandeiro to control sound processing and video projections.